 Cognitive therapy, better known as cognitive behavioral therapy or CBT, is a type of psychotherapy frequently employed by clinical psychology professionals in treating a variety of mental health conditions, such as anxiety disorders and eating disorders.
-It can be very helpful for people in numerous situations, with a wealth of research supporting its efficacy.
+It can be very helpful for people in a variety of situations, with a wealth of research supporting its efficacy.
 In fact, it's considered the "gold standard” of psychotherapy in the modern age.
-Typically, it's a short term therapy with the potential to produce long-term effects, which is one reason for its popularity.
-Let's take a closer look at this therapeutic approach and its applications.
+Typically, it's a short-term therapy with the potential to produce long-term effects, which is one reason for its popularity.

-This approach, known as cognitive behavioral therapy (CBT), may be used to treat mental illness such as depression, anxiety, bipolar disorder, obsessive compulsive disorder, and more, or may be employed for those facing life difficulties without the presence of a mental health disorder.
+CBT may be used to treat mental illnesses such as depression, anxiety, bipolar disorder, obsessive compulsive disorder, and more.
+It can also support people without any diagnosed mental illness who are encountering life difficulties.
 In essence, CBT focuses on developing coping skills with the goal of identifying negative beliefs and transforming them into more positive influences on mood and behavioral reactions.

-Cognitive psychotherapy is typically employed to address a specific issue and is often a short-term therapy option.
-This characteristic makes it popular among clinicians and individuals as it tends to be a more affordable treatment that can still yield meaningful results in just a few sessions.
-Moreover, individuals can utilize the coping mechanisms and skills they acquire during therapy sessions in the future to tackle other challenges that may arise in their lives.
+Cognitive psychotherapy is typically employed to address a specific concern and is often a short-term therapy option.
+It’s popular among clinicians and individuals as it tends to be a more affordable treatment that can still yield meaningful results in just a few sessions.
+Moreover, individuals can use the coping mechanisms and skills they acquire during sessions in the future to tackle other challenges that may arise in their lives.

 Types Of CBT

 There are a few different types of cognitive therapy that therapists may utilize.
-Each type is built on the same basic tenets of CBT as described above, but may take somewhat different forms depending on the individual's particular needs and emotional health.
-To determine which type of cognitive therapy might be right for you, it's typically best to consult with a clinician.
+Each is built on the same basic tenets of CBT described above, but may take somewhat different forms depending on the individual's particular needs and emotional health.
+To determine which type of cognitive counseling might be right for you, it's typically best to consult with a clinician.

-In traditional cognitive behavior therapy, individuals learn to identify and change inaccurate thinking or distorted thoughts that may be negatively affecting mood and behavior.
+In traditional cognitive behavioral therapy, individuals learn to identify and change inaccurate thinking or distorted thoughts that may be negatively affecting mood and behavior.
 In other words, they acquire coping skills to shift emotional responses and behaviors by first addressing thought patterns.
-This general form is considered the most common version of cognitive therapy today, often involving talk therapy and various therapeutic approaches such as exposure therapy.
+This more general practice is considered the most common version of cognitive counseling, often involving talk and various therapeutic approaches such as exposure.

-This type of cognitive therapy is also based on discovering and changing irrational beliefs.
-In a Rational Emotive Behavior Therapy session, the individual and the therapist delve in together to discover what false beliefs may be affecting the clients’ behavior and mood, and then work to change those beliefs over time.
-Then, individuals can learn how to identify similar thought patterns in the future and overcome them so that they can live happier and more productive lives.
-This is a popular type of therapy for substance use disorders.
+Rational emotive behavior therapy is also based on discovering and changing irrational beliefs.
+In a rational emotive behavior therapy session, the individual and the therapist delve in together to discover what false beliefs may be affecting the clients’ behavior and mood, and then work to change those beliefs over time.
+Individuals can then learn how to identify and overcome similar thought patterns in the future so that they can live happier and more productive lives.
+Rational emotive behavior counseling can be particularly effective for treating substance use disorders.

-This approach to applying cognitive therapy is based on seven modalities that may be addressed when treating behavior and mood disorders, which are: behavior, affect, sensation, imagery, cognition, interpersonal factors, and drug or biological factors.
-The idea is to use multiple approaches to therapy in tandem with each other for maximum effectiveness.
-For instance, a multimodal treatment for depression commonly includes cognitive behavioral therapy in addition to medication.
+Multimodal therapy is based on seven modalities that may be addressed when treating behavior and mood disorders.
+These seven modalities include behavior, affect, sensation, imagery, cognition, interpersonal factors, and drug or biological factors.
+With multimodal counseling, the goal is to use multiple approaches to therapy in tandem for maximum effectiveness.
+For instance, a multimodal treatment for depression commonly includes cognitive behavioral therapy alongside medication.

 Dialectical Behavior Therapy

-DBT is another popular modality used by therapists.
-In this type of mindfulness based cognitive therapy (MBCT), emotional control and mindfulness are used to address negative thoughts and behaviors.
-The individual is taught how to recognize a negative belief and use emotional control and mindfulness to isolate and eliminate them to reduce their impact.
-DBT is a common treatment for borderline personality disorder (BPD) and post traumatic stress disorder (PTSD).
+Dialectical behavior therapy (DBT) is another popular modality used by therapists.
+In this type of mindfulness-based cognitive therapy (MBCT), emotional control and mindfulness are used to address negative thoughts and behaviors.
+The client is taught how to recognize a negative belief and use emotional control and mindfulness to isolate the belief and reduce its impact.
+DBT is a common treatment for borderline personality disorder (BPD) and post-traumatic stress disorder (PTSD).

-Knowing what to expect from a cognitive behavioral therapy session can help you feel less nervous and more prepared.
+Knowing what to expect from a cognitive behavioral session can help you feel less nervous and more prepared.
 Your appointment will likely begin with your therapist asking you about why you’re seeking this type of mental health treatment.
-They may invite you to describe your thoughts, feelings, moods, or behaviors of late, and to describe areas in whichyou feel you may be having trouble along with goals you may have for your work together.
+They may invite you to describe your thoughts, feelings, moods, or behaviors, and to describe areas of your life in which you may be having trouble, along with goals you may have for your work together.

-Another common application of cognitive therapy is as a treatment for substance use disorders.
-It can help people experiencing this type of disorder to recognize the thought patterns that may lead them to misuse drugs and/or alcohol, and to take gradual steps to eliminate risks of relapse by becoming aware of and then shifting those patterns.
+Cognitive therapy is also used as a treatment for substance use disorders.
+CBT can help people with substance use disorder to recognize the thought patterns that may lead them to misuse drugs and/or alcohol, and to take gradual steps to eliminate risks of relapse by shifting these patterns.

 Finding A Cognitive Behavioral Therapist

 If you’re interested in seeking out cognitive behavioral therapy, you have options.
 Some people prefer the traditional method of meeting in person with a provider in their area.
-Others feel more comfortable or find it more convenient to speak with someone virtually through online therapy.
+Others feel more comfortable with or find it more convenient to connect with a therapist virtually through online counseling.
 Research suggests that online CBT can be just as effective as in-person CBT in treating conditions like anxiety, depression, PTSD, phobias, and more.
-That means you can generally choose the format that feels best for you.

 If you’re interested in pursuing online therapy, you might consider using a platform like BetterHelp.
-You can fill out a brief questionnaire about your needs and preferences and then get matched with a licensed therapist accordingly.
-You can meet with them via phone, video call, and/or online chat to address the problems you may be facing, whether you suspect you may have a mental health condition or are looking for more general emotional support.
+With BetterHelp, you can fill out a brief questionnaire about your needs and preferences and then be matched with a therapist accordingly.
+You can meet with your therapist via phone, video call, and/or online chat to address the problems you may be facing, whether you suspect you may have a mental health condition or are looking for more general emotional support.

 Frequently Asked Questions

-What are the 4 main features of the cognitive approach?
+What are 4 main features of this approach?

 - Previous Article